dbullock1086/DNNTutorial/docs/DNNTutorial.md

 2. The data has to be in the HDF5 format.
 There is a tool provided by `rootpy` called `root2hdf5` that can convert ROOT files automatically.
 This tool also needs the `root_numpy` package because it converts branches into components of a numpy array.
 This tool is able to convert vectors from ROOT files into a "3D" tensor, but for best results, we recommend keeping the files flat ("2D" matrix, with event-branch as row-column).
 If you are converting a vector with an uncertain number of components (e.g. j0_pT, j1_pT, ..., jN_pT; where N is not a constant per event), then you can set the empty branches in the flat file to "NaN".

 3. You need a sizable amount of data.
-In the examples, we were outputing 10k events from datasets that contained 1M events.
+In the $Z \rightarrow \ell\ell$ example, we were outputing 10k events from datasets that contained 1M events.
 The output number is important because you are unlikely to understand the features from sparse data.
 The number of total events is important because you want to give the DNN as many unique events to look at as possible.
 If not, the DNN may just learn your *sampling*.
 In other words, given enough time the DNN could find your exact copy of a dataset to be its feature.
 Under this undesirable scenario, if you generated a new set of data from the same production process, the DNN may not give your new dataset a high classification score since it is not identical.

 ---